-Lanier Middle School was built in 1960 and, like most Fairfax County middle schools, is named after a poet or writer of distinction.
-Sidney Lanier was born in Macon, Georgia, in 1842 and was a noted author and musician.
+Johnson Middle School was built in 1960 and, like most Fairfax County middle schools, is named after a poet or writer of distinction.

 Students are assigned to a team of approximately 130 students who share the same English, science, and social studies teachers.
 Each team has a school counselor who is closely involved in weekly team meetings and parent conferences.
 They, along with department based professional learning communities work collaboratively to assess, plan, instruct, and support student learning.
 The intent is to provide rigorous, targeted and engaging learning, as well as enrichment and remediation opportunities for all children.
 These efforts work to close achievement gaps and advance students to higher levels of proficiency.